Flutter SDK

 Different SDKs track sessions differently, depending on the requirements of the platform.

-You can choose to automatically log start and end session events corresponding to the start and end of a user's session.
+On Android and iOS, you can choose to automatically log start and end session events corresponding to the start and end of a user's session.
+This is not supported on Flutter Web.

 //Enable automatically log start and end session events